mrnlts/Module-2-final-project/README.md

-# Zero food-waste app
+# Zero food waste

 ## Description

 ​
-To connect restaurants and costumers for purchasing left-over food.
+An app designed to connect businesses that have high-quality left overs with hungry costumers interested in purchasing.

 ## User stories (MVP)